-For two years, this “about” section has received very little attention.
+For two years, this “about” section has received very little attention from me.
 In fact, there were times I forgot it was even here.

-What I found in the most viewed section of this blog was a hodge podge of rambling thoughts that skirt the edges of what anyone might want to know about me.
+Then I found out the most viewed section of this blog was this page, a hodge podge of rambling thoughts that skirt around the edges of what anyone might want to know about me.

 Let’s start with my opening paragraph:

 The goal of this blog is to captivate you with the greatest discovery I have ever made and to convince you of why I desperately want you to have it, too.

 captivate (verb): attract and hold the interest and attention of; charm.

 I want to attract your attention with interesting or charming stories, in order to plant a seed that sets you on a course to discovering Jesus Christ.

 Your future – all of eternity – depend on what you choose to believe.

 I became passionate about this when I realized in 2003 how close I came to an eternity in hell.

 I became frantic about it when I had to stand near the casket of someone in their 30’s, who probably thought they had plenty of time to work things out with God, but I don’t know if they ever did.